-The ongoing charges figure shown here is an estimate of the charges.
-The Fund's annual report for each financial year will include detail on the exact charges made.
+The ongoing charges figure is based on last year's expenses for the year ending 31December 2019.
 The figure excludes any performance fee and portfolio transaction costs, except in the case of an entry or exit charge paid by the Fund when buying or selling units in another fund.
-Ongoing charges may vary from year to year.
+Ongoing charges may vary from year

 For more information about charges, please see Appendix 1 of the Ninety One GSF prospectus.